Shmuel Agmon: Biography

 Shmuel Agmon was born in Tel Aviv to writer Nathan Agmon and Chaya Gutman, and spent the first years of his life in Nazareth.
 A member of the HaMahanot HaOlim youth movement, Agmon studied at the Gymnasia Rehavia and joined a hakhshara program at Kibbutz Na'an after graduating from high school.

-He began his studies in mathematics at the Hebrew University of Jerusalem in 1940, but enlisted in the Jewish Brigade of the British Army before graduating.
+He began his studies in mathematics at the Hebrew University of Jerusalem in 1940 but enlisted in the Jewish Brigade of the British Army before graduating.
 He served for four years in Cyprus, Italy and Belgium during World War II.

 After his discharge, he completed his undergraduate and master's degrees at the Hebrew University and went to France for further studies.
-He obtained a Ph.D. from Paris-Sorbonne University in 1949, under the supervision of Szolem Mandelbrojt.
+He obtained a PhD from Paris-Sorbonne University in 1949, under the supervision of Szolem Mandelbrojt.
 He returned to Jerusalem after working as a visiting scholar at Rice University from 1950 to 1952, and was appointed full professor at the Hebrew University in 1959.

+Agmon died on 21 March 2025, at the age of 103.